 TL;DR

-- Backup solution: Include plain-text link they can manually copy-paste
+- Fix #5: Include a backup plain-text link they can copy-paste

 The Problem: Android Users Complaining About Broken Links